 Average Price**: $500

-*NOTE: Payment solutions vary based on the merchant and will be indicated at the beginning of the application process.
-Be sure to confirm that the merchant you select offers the lease, loan, or cash purchase solution you intend to apply for.
+*Please Note: Payment solutions vary based on the merchant and will be indicated at the beginning of the application process.
+Be sure to confirm that the merchant you select offers the lease, loan, or alternative payment solution you intend to apply for.

 **Retail prices may vary based on extras and the type of appliance you purchase.
 For example, a simple oven can have a retail price as low as $500.
 However, a double oven may have a retail price upwards of $2,500.